 This section describes the field activities to be conducted during the RI and provides the sampling scope, objectives, methods, anticipated number of samples, and sample locations.
-A summary of the sampling and analysis plan is provided in Table 5 and Figure 3.
-The following remedial investigation activities will be conducted to fill data gaps so that the nature and extent of contamination at the Site can be determined.
+A summary of the sampling and analysis plan is provided in Table 1 and Figure 2.
+The following activities will be conducted to fill data gaps and determine the nature and extent of contamination at the Site.